codertesla/codertesla/README.md

 ### About Me 👋

-😄 mTesla: Code for fun.
+😄 Code for fun.

 * Python
 * DeFi
 * NFT
+* Web3

 <!--
 **codertesla/codertesla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.